- Fine Arts

 To instill in graduates the wide-ranging scientific literacy intimately tied to making critical decisions in a society oriented toward science and technology, all students are required to complete three yearlong laboratory classes in the natural sciences.
 The mandatory science sequence of biology, chemistry, and physics emphasizes both content knowledge and the ability to develop the problem solving skills necessary to understand and to solve interesting questions.
 Honors classes, which allow students to explore each of the core scientific disciplines with greater rigor, are available to the interested student.

 Interwoven into each course are numerous hands-on laboratory activities that allow students to develop experiments and to learn techniques.
 As students move in AP courses, they perform laboratory work equivalent to what is done at the college level.
-In order to ensure that students have sufficient time to complete this work, all AP science classes will meet for 7 periods a week.
-This double blocking of AP science courses will place extra demands on student time, particularly for those individuals taking a six-course load.
+In order to ensure that students have sufficient time to complete this work, AP Biology and AP Chemistry will meet 7 periods a week.
+This double blocking of these two AP science courses will place extra demands on student time, particularly for those individuals taking a six-course load.
 Students interested in AP science courses should have thoughtful discussions with their teachers and advisors to discuss the consequences of this extra time commitment.

 Please note: The Texas Recommended High School Program, guidelines used by many colleges and universities in Texas for admission and certain types of need-based financial aid such as the Texas Grant, requires four years of science.
 If a student is interested in applying to schools such as The University of Texas at Austin, Texas A&M University, Texas Tech University, or Baylor University, it may be advantageous to complete a fourth science course.
 In addition to the Texas Recommended High School Program, data seems to suggest that other admission offices at colleges around the country are considering or in the process of implementing a requirement of four years of science.